MonolithProjects/monolithprojects.github.io/about.md

 ## Who am i - Part II

 My origins are in the Mountains of Slovakia called High Tatras.
 Maybe that's the reason why i like being in the nature so much.
-I don't like this sporty kind of hiking where you are rushing to a mountain peak to be able to say you were there (did i mention i summited several 3K+ peaks in the Alpines and hiked solo across the Iceland?:) ).
+I don't like this sporty kind of hiking where you are rushing to a mountain peak to be able to say you were there (have i mention i summited several 3K+ peaks in the Alpines and hiked solo across the Iceland?:) ).
 I love camping and bushcrafting.
 Find a nice spot in the forrest, make a shalter, start a fire and cook some simple but good meal.
 Track the wild life and admire the nature.

 I like science.
 Especially science somehow connected to the Astronomy and Universe - Jiri Grygar is my hero :) I also appreciate institutions like the UN and EU.
 I like to read but i do not read as much as i wish to (audio books are saving me).